 5. Invest in your child’s education

 In many cases, education can provide a way for your children to support themselves.
-With a college degree, many frequently have the opportunity to pursue high paying jobs that can help them navigate their own finances.
+With a college Degree or Masters Degrees or Doctorates , many frequently have the opportunity to pursue high paying jobs that can help them navigate their own finances.

-Anyone with an education will always have that education.
+Anyone with better education will always have edge in the Job Market.
 Although other things in life can come and go, no one can take away your education.
 If you have the ability to help your children make it through college without any debt, then you are helping to set them up for a brighter financial future than many of their peers.

-In 2016, the average student loan debt for college graduates was $37,172.
+In 2016, the average student loan debt for college graduates was $37,172 ( USA ) .
 It is possible that the number will climb even higher in the future.
 Imagine the amount of financial pressure you will be able to lift from your children’s shoulders with the ability to pay for their education.